Cisplatin: Research

 Cisplatin has been studied with Auger therapy to increase the therapeutic effects of cisplatin, without increasing normal tissue toxicities.
 However, due to significant side effects, the search for structurally novel Pt(II) and Pd(II) compounds exhibiting antineoplastic activity is extremely important and aims to develop more effective and less toxic drugs.
-Cisplatin-like molecules ([PtCl(NH_{3})_{2}] and [Pt(NH_{3})Cl_{2}]) linked by variable length alkandiamine chains have attracted some interest in cancer chemotherapy.
+Cisplatin-like molecules ([Pt(NH3)2Cl]+ and [Pt(NH3)Cl2]) linked by variable length alkandiamine chains have attracted some interest in cancer chemotherapy.